kube-rs/controller-rs/README.md

 $ curl 0.0.0.0:8080/
 {"last_event":"2019-07-17T22:31:37.591320068Z"}
 ```

+The metrics will be auto-scraped if you have a standard [`PodMonitor` for `prometheus.io/scrape`](https://github.com/prometheus-community/helm-charts/blob/b69e89e73326e8b504102a75d668dc4351fcdb78/charts/prometheus/values.yaml#L1608-L1650).

 ## Events
 The example `reconciler` only checks the `.spec.info` to see if it contains the word `bad`.
 If it does, it updates the `.status` object to reflect whether or not the instance `is_bad`.